MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-data-connector.md

 Use **DirectQuery** mode when:

-* Your data set is very large or you need near real-time data.
+* Your data set is large or you need near real-time data.

 For more information on connectivity modes, see [Import and Direct Query connectivity modes](/power-bi/desktop-directquery-about).